DLC-link/dlc-stacks-loan-contract/README.md

 `privateKey`: your private key corresponds to the public key (can be extracted with pk-extractor.js)

 `mnemonic`: your menomic seed phrase

+`env`: currently 'production' for testnet, and 'development' for devnet

 # Tests